NicolaiNyberg/DbgSvcExtension/README.md

 Some of these examples and the extension work on top of DebugDiag2.

-## Feature: configure DbgSvc given process name
+## Feature: configure DbgSvc given a process name
 DbgSvc is the NT Service that normally is configured thorugh DebugDiag2 Collector.
 It outputs dump (.dmp) files that can later be inspected using Visual Studio, WinDbg, or DebugDiag's own Analyzer.

 Collector works on running processes or service.
 In my case, I needed to be able to configure it using command-line and be able to deploy its files (config/state xml-files, trigger/handler vbs-files) without invoking the Collector.
 Hence the need for the DbgSvcExtension.